 If your dog is a picky eater or has a sensitive stomach you should stick with homemade foods.
 The soup you make for the rest of the family probably has too much salt, so your best option is to try homemade bone broth, aka chicken stock.

 Bone broth is the healthier option for your dog as it contains a lot of gelatine and minerals, which is good for his joints, his stomach as well as his immune system.
+However, stay away from any broth that contains onion.

 Here is a great recipe for bone broth.
 The good part in making a bone broth is that you can use the parts of the chicken you don’t have much use for when it comes to your family meal.
 The not so good part is that making bone broth takes a lot of time.